jundalisay/superb/content/en/maharlika/history/golden-years-marcos.md

 ## Summary

 By applying critical analysis, we were able to point out that the 1983 collapse was caused by Macapagal's policies which reversed those of Magsaysay and Garcia.
 This reversal caused a brief period of golden years during the early Marcos era.

 The whole policy was flawed from the beginning because it sacrifices long-term future gain for present ease.
 This is common in democratic countries where leadership changes regularly and is unstable by nature.
 Even the policies of Bush Jr. were reversed by Obama which were later reversed by Trump which were somewhat reversed by Biden.

 This explains why both after the 21 years of Marcos and 29 years of the liberal 1986 Aquino Constitution the country is still poor.
+Rather, the country is rich in the few areas chosen by its elite, but poor in large areas that the elite neglect.

-Both the Marcos and Aquino regimes did nothing or very little towards a solid industrialization policy:
+Both the Marcos and Aquino regimes did nothing or very little towards a solid industrialization policy.
+Therefore, we suggest the following stopgap measures:

 - raise science and technology education
-- implemented a nationalized energy supply effectively
+- implement a semi-nationalized energy supply free from WESM
-- make bigger railway investments
+- make bigger railway investments to address the country's lack of oil
-- subsidize industrial and tech companies
+- subsidize industrial and tech companies such as electric vehicles

+{{< me d="May 2022" >}}
+The long term measures are in [Maharlika 2050](/maharlika/economics/maharlika-2050)
+{{< mess >}}